-Step 1: Login to the NVIDIA CCluster
+Step 1: Log in to the NVIDIA CCluster

 Once completed, move onto the second step below based on the type of Vault objects you are creating.

-Step 2A: Creating Bearer Tokens
+Step 2A: Creating bearer tokens

 A windows will pop up name Add Bearer Token to Your Vault.
 From there, you can either name and automatically generate a token with the Generate new Bearer Token option or you can enter a previous token using the Use an existing Bearer Token option.